Start with the source, not the export

 6. Accessible tables

 Tables are for tabular data, not layout.
 Use real table elements with proper header rows and columns so screen readers can announce the relationships between cells.
+The structural criterion is again 1.3.1 Info and Relationships.

 - Mark the first row (and first column, if relevant) as header cells.